dougrosman/ml/README.md

     ```
 8. Create a new environment called **stylegan2**
 9. Refresh the index for all + installed packages
 10. Add These packages/libraries.
+To change any of the versions from the default, right-click on the check box next to the package name and change the version from there.
-    1. Python 3.6
+    1. Python 3.6.10 (if anaconda doesn't allow you to pick 3.6 at first, select 3.7 for now, then change it to 3.6.10 from the installed packages index later.)
-    2. tensorflow-gpu version 1.15
+    2. tensorflow-gpu version 1.15 (make sure)
     3. pillow
     4. requests
 11. Close the navigator